-A-5.
 Then do the experiment with a large number of particles and compare it to your predictions.
-Write your conclusions below.

 As you see, we cannot state with certainty where the electrons will appear.
 However, we can discuss probabilities.
 The next electron has a very high probability of appearing in bright regions - locations of constructive interference.
 Lower probabilities are associated with regions where the interference is between constructive and destructive.
 The probability of the electron appearing at regions of destructive interference is essentially zero.